-At the beginning of treatment, Fingolimod causes the heart rate to slow down.
+At the beginning of treatment, fingolimod causes the heart rate to slow down.
 This may make you feel dizzy or lower your blood pressure.
-If you experience symptoms such as dizziness, nausea, vertigo, or palpitations or feel uncomfortable after taking the first dose of Fingolimod, please immediately inform your doctor.
+If you experience symptoms such as dizziness, nausea, vertigo, or palpitations or feel uncomfortable after taking the first dose of fingolimod, please immediately inform your doctor.

-Before you take the first dose, you will have:
+Before taking the first dose, you will have: